Cruise Activities

 The Rush Thrill Slide

-The Rush is a racing slide located on the starboard side of the Prima and Viva (the Rush will not be on the upcoming Norwegian Aqua).
+The Rush is a racing slide located on the starboard side of the Prima and Viva (the Rush will not be on the upcoming Norwegian Aqua or Luna).
 The ride is the same height as The Drop slide, but for this slide, rather than the floor dropping out beneath you, you start horizontally.

 The entrance to The Rush is near The Stadium sports area on Deck 18.
 You enter the pink and neon queue and wait your turn.
 Like The Drop, you grab a bag as you get to the front of the line.
 Then you and a friend sit down in the bag and wait.
 The lights above you turn from red to green, and you scoot yourself into the slide until gravity takes over and you start heading down.
 You twist and turn down the completely dark tube until you arrive at the landing on Ocean Boulevard.